Swanscombe: Cliff Collapse

 On 10 April 2023, part of the chalk cliff supporting Galley Hill Road (A226) in Swanscombe collapsed, leading to its closure near the former George & Dragon pub.
-Bus routes were diverted via Stanhope Road, the A2, and Ebbsfleet International.
-The Ebbsfleet Development Corporation (EDC), overseeing the nearby Ebbsfleet Garden City, confirmed in May 2025 that it has not provided funding or committed resources for the road’s repair.
-The closure has impacted local transport and highlighted infrastructure challenges within the Ebbsfleet Valley development area.
+Bus routes were diverted via Stanhope Road, the A2 and Ebbsfleet International.
+The Ebbsfleet Development Corporation (EDC), overseeing the nearby Ebbsfleet Garden City, confirmed in May 2025 that it had not provided funding nor committed resources for repairing the road.
+The closure has affected local transport and highlighted infrastructure challenges in the Ebbsfleet Valley development area.

 Governance

 Swanscombe was originally part of Axstane Hundred and in 1836 also became part of Dartford Poor Law Union.
-When Dartford Rural District was created in 1894 Swanscombe parish became a member, as did most of the parishes of Axstane, but in 1926 it separated to form its own urban district.
-However under Local Government Act 1972 Swanscombe was joined to Dartford District in 1974.
-Although it lost its Urban District Council the area continued as a Civil Parish, now under the aegis of Dartford Borough Council, and in 1981 Swanscombe Parish Council was upgraded to Swanscombe and Greenhithe Town Council, thus electing its own mayor for the first time.
-The name recognises the importance of the settlement of Greenhithe within the parish.
+When Dartford Rural District was created in 1894, Swanscombe parish became one of its constituent parishes, as did most of the parishes of Axstane.
+In 1926, Swanscombe Urban District Council was formed, separating the area from the rural district and establishing it as an urban district in its own right.

+The council remained in existence until 1974, when it was abolished under the Local Government Act 1972 and its area was transferred to the newly created Borough of Dartford.
+Although the urban district council was dissolved, the area continued as a civil parish within Dartford Borough Council.
+In 1981, the parish council was reconstituted as Swanscombe and Greenhithe Town Council, gaining town status and the ability to appoint a mayor for the first time.